raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 location = reverse_geocoder.search(coordinate_pair)
 print(location)
 ```
-This output shows the ISS is currently over Hamilton, New York:
+This output shows that the ISS is currently over Hamilton, New York:

 ```
 [OrderedDict([